DDxfy/GPT-FIG/README.md

 - 直接调用 OpenAI Responses API
 - 手机端交互优先

+反馈邮箱：3050172393@qq.com

 CloudVoid AI Box
 BYOK AI Shell Android

 How to Run
 In Android Studio, go to File > Open
 Select the path: C:\Users\30501\Desktop\GTP-FIG\android-app Wait for Gradle Sync to complete
 Connect your Android phone and enable USB Debugging Select the device and click Run directly

 APK Location
-APK installer for version V1.1.4Available at: https://github.com/DDxfy/GPT-FIG/apk It is highly recommended to use GPT-series models.As the developer is a college student with limited spare time for extensive adaptation work,GPT models are currently the top recommended option.AI models from other vendors are also usable, but the overall response quality may be affected.
+APK installer for version V1.1.4Available at: https://github.com/DDxfy/GPT-FIG/apk

+It is highly recommended to use GPT-series models.As the developer is a college student with limited spare time for extensive adaptation work, GPT models are currently the top recommended option.AI models from other vendors are also usable, but the overall response quality may be affected.

 Features
 Locally save chat sessions and app settings
 Secure storage for API Keys via Android encrypted storage Directly call the OpenAI Responses API
 Mobile-first interactive experience

+Email:3050172393@qq.com